-Sandwiched between the inland mountains of Outeniqua and Tsitsikamma and the Indian Ocean, another South African jewel mesmerizes thrill-seeking or low-key travellers sharing reverence for nature’s sublimity: the iconic Garden Route.
+Sandwiched between the Indian Ocean and the inland mountains of Outeniqua and Tsitsikamma, another South African jewel mesmerizes thrill-seeking or low-key travellers sharing reverence for nature’s sublimity: the iconic Garden Route.

 With its name deriving from the verdant, diverse vegetation dotted with countless lagoons, the route covers unique marine and nature reserves with distinctive ecosystems that virtually cannot be experienced anywhere else in the country.